jamesdeluk/hugo/content/posts/consumption-and-media/consumption-2024.md

 - Take any four-digit number, using at least two different digits (leading zeros are allowed).
 Arrange the digits in descending and then in ascending order to get two four-digit numbers, adding leading zeros if necessary.
 Subtract the smaller number from the bigger number.
 Go back to step 2 and repeat.
 The answer will be 6174.
 [16]
 - Knowing the maths behind pop-up tents makes them far easier to stow away.
 Saving this for later!
 [20]
 - 0-100kph in <1 second.
 How?
 Break it down to first principles (power, grip, strength) and improve all - plus find a loophole in the rules.
 [22]
+- An autonomous machine that drives around fixing cracks in roads before potholes appear.
+[25]
+- Until 2010, social *media* and social *networking* had equal search volume.
+Since then, social *media* has taken oven - along with the shift from these sites being about community and connection to being about influence and eyeballs.
+What else happened in 2010?
+The movie The Social Network came out.
+Did it accidentally cause the shift?
+[29]

 ## Nature